-Brookfield As three organisations that are dedicated to growing renewable energy capacity, Scottish Renewables, Schneider Electric, and Brookfield Renewable partnered to develop a set of guides, intended to help facilitate the uptake of offsite corporate renewable power purchase agreements (PPAs) by energy buyers of all sizes.
+As three organisations that are dedicated to growing renewable energy capacity, Scottish Renewables, Schneider Electric, and Brookfield Renewable partnered to develop a set of guides, intended to help facilitate the uptake of offsite corporate renewable power purchase agreements (PPAs) by energy buyers of all sizes.
 Corporate sourcing of renewables is already taking place in over 75 countries and, as of 2017, corporates have actively sourced 465 terawatt-hours (TWh) of renewable electricity globally.

 Companies from diverse geographies and industries are entering this market at a rapid pace, meaning the need for education and awareness of opportunities and recommended strategies has never been greater.
 To accelerate the deployment of renewable energy capacity, corporate energy buyers and renewable energy suppliers alike must understand the benefits and risks associated with entering the PPA market.

-This guide provides definitions, considerations, recommendations and examples tailored specifically to support renewable energy generators in understanding the unique needs of the corporate buyer in order, to help developers more effectively engage with this new league of customers.
+This guide provides definitions, considerations, recommendations and examples tailored specifically to support corporate energy buyers along their clean power journey, in assessing whether a PPA is an appropriate procurement strategy, and how to begin.